 Holy sweet heaven and earth.
 After four days on motorcycle and foot through the Central Highlands of Vietnam, I am ridiculously thankful for the experience and the new understandings gained, and ridiculously happy to now be in Nha Trang, showered, reuniting with old-new friends, and chilling the heck out.

 Off we zoomed, up the hills leading out of Dalat (“Wave bye to the town!”
-Lulu hollered), and into the rich green mountains.
+Lulu hollered), and into the rich green mountains of central Vietnam.
 The beauty was ahhhhh!, and Lulu’s narration finally illuminated parts of the country I didn’t previously get.

 An hour in, we pulled up to one of a long string of persimmon stands, glowing fire orange and yellow-green.
 Lulu bought me a red one (sweet, juicy goodness!) and a green one (tart, crispy apple clone).
 Joy!